Price Heterogeneity as a Source of Heterogeneous Demand: Model and basic definitions

 \section{Model and basic definitions}

 There are $N$ consumers who purchase bundles of $K$ goods.
 We denote by $e^{i, t}_k$ the amount that consumer $i$ spends on good $k$ at observation $t$.
-We assume that $e^{i,t}_k\geq 0$ and $\sum_{k\in K}e^{i,t}_k>0$, i.e., consumer $i$'s total expenditure is always strictly positive though expenditure on a given good may equal zero.
+We assume that $e^{i,t}_k\geq 0$ and $\sum_{k\in K}e^{i,t}_k>0$, i.e., consumer $i$'s total expenditure is always strictly positive, though expenditure on a given good may equal zero.
 These expenditure allocations are observed by an analyst.
 Consumer $i$ at observation $t$ bases his expenditure allocation decision on the prices $\mathbf{p}^{i,t}=(p^{i, t}_k)_{k\in K}$.
-Notice that these prices can be idiosyncratic; we assume that they are {\em not} observed by the analyst.
-However, the analyst does observe $\overline{p}^t_k$, which is an aggregate (according to some formula known to the analyst) of the prices of good $k$ at observation $t$.
+Notice that these prices can be idiosyncratic; we assume that they are {\em not} observed by the analyst.\footnote{\linespread{1.1} \selectfont For example, in the panel study of income dynamics (PSID) survey, which is one of the most applied data sets in economics, households report their expenditures but not the individual prices that they face.} However, the analyst does observe $\overline{p}^t_k$, which is an aggregate (or index) of the prices of good $k$ at observation $t$.
 Assuming that the analyst makes $T<\infty$ observations, we may denote the data set collected in the form